-- 8.22 Where the beneficiaries of trusts/employees of an employer are involved, we will need to see arguments and evidence to demonstrate a lack of proportionality of notification.
+- 8.22 Where there are beneficiaries of trusts/employees of an employer, we will need to see arguments and evidence to demonstrate that notification would not be proportionate.
 These may take into account the obligations of the trustee or employer to act in the beneficiaries'/employees' best interests.
-We also expect Applicants to ensure that: - They include in any proposed notification to the trustees/employer a request that the notification is passed on to beneficiaries/employees where the trustees/employer considers this to be appropriate in light of their own obligations. - Where Applicants only have one trustee/employer on record, the notifications should prominently request that any other trustee or employer is notified. - They provide reasonable assistance, including financial assistance and providing notification packs, to the trustees/employers.
+We also expect Applicants to ensure that: - They include in any proposed notification to the trustees/employer a request that the notification is passed on to beneficiaries/employees where the trustees/employer considers this to be appropriate in light of their own obligations. - Where Applicants only have one trustee/employer on record, the notifications should prominently request that this contact notifies any other trustee or employer. - They provide reasonable assistance, including financial assistance and providing notification packs, to the trustees/employers.
 This is because we do not accept some Applicants' argument that it is the trustees' own fiduciary duty to notify beneficiaries which then excuses or reduces the Applicants' own statutory obligation to notify.
-This is not intended to deny that trustees do owe fiduciary obligations to their beneficiaries. - Where appropriate, newspaper advertising incudes the names of trustees/employers which may be more readily identified by beneficiaries.
+This is not intended to deny that trustees do owe fiduciary obligations to their beneficiaries. - Where appropriate, newspaper advertising includes the names of trustees/employers which beneficiaries may more readily identify.